VIDA-NYU/PipelineVis/README.md

 ## Data preprocessing

-You need to merge two files in order to explore the pipelines: pipelines.json and pipeline_runs.json, from the metalearning database.
+PipelineProfiler reads data from the D3M Metalearning database.
+You can download this data from: https://metalearning.datadrivendiscovery.org/dumps/2020/03/04/metalearningdb_dump_20200304.tar.gz

-Then run:
+You need to merge two files in order to explore the pipelines: pipelines.json and pipeline_runs.json.
+To do so, run
 ~~~~
 python -m PipelineProfiler.pipeline_merge [-n NUMBER_PIPELINES] pipeline_runs_file pipelines_file output_file
 ~~~~